 Markers pointed out soaptree yucca and a Mexican orange bush on the way to the ruins of a Butterfield Stagecoach Station.
 One had a quote from celebrated Pittsburgh author and environmentalist Rachel Carson, and it felt like providence seeing her words as we began our journey into untamed lands.
 Red-tailed hawks swooped low overhead, barely visible through opaque fog.
 Our hair and clothes collected tiny droplets.
 The worsening weather insured we were not going to be hiking up any peaks.
-"Whenever we destroy beauty, or whenever we substitute something man-made and artificial for a natural feature of the earth, we have retarded some part of our spiritual growth."

 On our way to our room we walked past some of the motel’s other guests, who were quietly smoking or finding privacy outside on their phones.
 Once inside the room, I looked at J, “People definitely live here.”
 I dropped onto the bed.
-"Oh fuck yeah they do."

 As we turned into the preserve we were greeted by a park ranger holding a clipboard.
 She asked for the name on our reservation, a reservation we didn’t have.
 We attempted to feel out any sympathetic tendencies, but it became clear she was immune to our plight.
 Having myself found out about the pool through a Google search, I felt unqualified to lament the effects of industrialized tourism for too long.
 Beia suggested Perdenales Falls State Park a half hour away and we were off.